Higher and foundation tiers

 done since similar sized molecules have similar boiling points.

 The mixture of hydrocarbons present in the crude oil are separated out into various fractions at the oil refinery, now these fractions are themselves mixtures of many thousands of similar sized hydrocarbon molecules and since these molecules are similar in size they will have boiling points which are relative close to each other.
-The crude oil is separated in a fractionating column at the oil refinery similar to the one shown in the image above.
+The crude oil is separated in a fractionating column at the oil refinery.
 To separate the crude oil into its various fractions the crude oil is: